 The recreation-related suitability plan components have been rewritten for each backcountry area to improve clarity.
 Mountain bike use is appropriately addressed in a suitability plan component, rather than as a standard.
 Some backcountry areas are not suitable for mountain biking.
-In the backcountry areas that are suitable for mountain biking, mountain biking would be suitable only on approved system mountain biking routes, in effect, mountain biking would not be suitable off-trail.
-Other than the three backcountry areas in the Ashland Geographic Area in alternative F, backcountry areas would not prohibit new trails.
+In the backcountry areas that are suitable for mountain biking, mountain biking would be suitable only on approved system routes, in effect, mountain biking would not be suitable off-trail.
+In alternative F, only the three backcountry areas in the Ashland Geographic Area would prohibit all new trails.
+New motorized trails would not be allowed in any backcountry areas (other than reroutes of existing trails), and new mechanized trails would be limited in some backcountry areas.

-Changing backcountry areas to recommended wilderness area could be undertaken in a future plan revision process; as could changing a recommended wilderness area to a different land allocation.
+Changing backcountry areas to recommended wilderness area could be undertaken in a future plan revision process; as could changing a recommended wilderness area to a different plan land allocation.